Engbenjamin/Process_Document_Final_Draft/README.md

 ### Choosing Relevant Classes

 #### Embedded Systems
 Embedded systems are ubiquitous with various domains from home electronics, aerospace, medical equipment and more.
-This course will prepare you with the knowledge of how software, firmware, and hardware work together within the larger electrical system.
+These courses will prepare you with the knowledge of how software, firmware, and hardware work together within the larger electrical system.

-Take EE elective courses in embedded systems such as EE 333 Analog Embedded Systems or CSE 474 Introduction to Embedded Systems.
+Take EE elective courses such as EE 333 Analog Embedded Systems or CSE 474 Introduction to Embedded Systems.

 #### Electrical Sensors
 A core part of any electronic system are the inputs.
 Courses covering electrical sensors will prepare students for implementing these in electronic devices.